crpietschmann/portfolio/_posts/2010-03-13-software-basics-what-are-databases-and-data-access-layers-and-how-do-they-relate-to-web-services.markdown

 When talking about Software and Databases, you can't leave out Data Access Layers.
 Below is the definition of <a rel="nofollow" href="http://en.wikipedia.org/wiki/Data_access_layer">Data Access Layer</a> from Wikipedia:

-<em>"... a layer of a computer program which provides simplified access to data stored in persistent storage of some kind ..."</em>
+*"... a layer of a computer program which provides simplified access to data stored in persistent storage of some kind ..."*

 in the simplest form, a Data Access Layer is just the code or part of a software application that connects directly to a Database.
 If your application stores data within a Flat File in XML format, then the code that Reads/Updates/Saves the XML file is the Data Access Layer.
 Also, if your application uses a Software Database Server such as Microsoft SQL Server to store data, then the code that communicates with the MS SQL Server is the Data Access Layer.
 Simply put, the Data Access Layer is the code that bridges the gap between the Application and the Database.
 <h3>Is a Web Service a Database or a Data Access Layer?</h3>